nextstrain/lassa/README.md

 # nextstrain.org/lassa

+_Currently, this pathogen build is in draft state.
+Recent outputs are visible at [nextstrain.org/staging/lassa/l](https://nextstrain.org/staging/lassa/l) and [nextstrain.org/staging/lassa/s](https://nextstrain.org/staging/lassa/s), but it's not yet fully QCed or automated._

 This repository contains two workflows for the analysis of Lassa virus data:

 - [`ingest/`](./ingest) - Download data from GenBank, clean and curate it, separate into L and S segments, and upload it to S3
 - [`phylogenetic/`](./phylogenetic) - Filter sequences, align, construct phylogeny and export for visualization

 Each folder contains a README.md with more information.
-The results of running both workflows are publicly visible at [nextstrain.org/lassa](https://nextstrain.org/lassa).

 ## Installation